getlago/lago-docs/docs/guide/08_addons.md

 As mentioned previously, an **add-on is invoiced straight away**.
 You are able to find an assigned add-on through webhook with `webhook_type = invoice.add_on_added`.

 When assiging an add-on to a customer, an invoice is generated immediately.
 Please note that:
-1. Add-ons are subject to taxes, as defined in the customer view;
+1. Add-ons are subject to taxes, as defined in the customer view; and
 2. Coupons cannot be deducted from the amount of the add-on.